TCP/IP applications for your PC compatible retro-computers

 PC-DOS, MS-DOS, FreeDOS, and other flavors of DOS.
 The applications

-mTCP should run on all variants of DOS including IBM PC-DOS, Microsoft MS-DOS, DR-DOS and FreeDOS.
-All of these applications will run well on the oldest, slowest PC that you can find - I routinely use them on an IBM PCjr made in 1983 because nothing beats the fun of putting a 30+ year old computer on the Internet.
+mTCP runs on all variants of DOS including IBM PC-DOS, Microsoft MS-DOS, DR-DOS and FreeDOS.
+All of these applications will run well on the oldest, slowest PC that you can find - I routinely use them on an IBM PCjr made in 1983 because nothing beats the fun of putting a 35+ year old computer on the Internet.

 People are using mTCP for goofing off and for real work.
 If you have a DOS machine that needs to send data across the network mTCP can help you get that done.
 Besides its utility to vintage computers I have heard of people using it to transfer lab data from dedicated industrial PCs, allowing backups to be run on old machines, and sending sales reports from the branch offices of a retail store to a central server.